AbRahman-ra/psql-notes/README.md

 ```

 - **NOTE THAT** SQL is very sensitive to quotes (double quotes causes problems, use single quotes)
-- When dealing with dates in SQL, write `DATE` followed up with the date in a single quotes in this format only 'yyyy-mm-dd'.
-In `id` selection.
-Only double quotes work for me `id is a BIGSERIAL`.
+- When dealing with dates in SQL, write `DATE` followed up with the date in a single quotes in this format only 'yyyy-mm-dd'
+- In creating and selecting a column named `id` selection.
+Put it inside double quotes `id is a BIGSERIAL`.
+This is because `id` is a reserved word in SQL

 ---

-### Querying Data
+## Querying Data

 ```sql
 SELECT column1, column2, column3, ...